 Welcome!
-I am a Reader (Associate Professor) in Solar Physics at Northumbria University.
+I am a Professor of Solar Physics at Northumbria University.
 I am a member of the Solar Physics research group (alternatively here) and I am based within the Department of Mathematics, Physics and Electrical Engineering.

 I am an Ordinary Council Member of the UKSP Council which represents the UK Solar Physics community, see here for details.

 Below are details of my career and research interests to date, along with my contact details and links to my publications.

 List of Publications

 Digital Metrics can be found on the following websites:

 Research Visits & Conference Contributions

 23 invited seminars/lectures - 32 contributed talks - 13 Poster presentations.

 Multi-satellite Joint Observing Programme